swilgosz/hanamimastery/data/episodes/19-dry-schema.md

 In this episode, I'll mostly focus on covering a few nice features and explaining, when `dry-schema` is a perfect choice for validating data structures.

 ## What is *dry-schema* for
-Dry schema is only designed for simple data validations, and because of its amazing performance, it lets you validate every input to your system, not just models just before saving them to the databases.
+Dry schema is only designed for simple data validations, and because of its amazing performance, it lets you validate every input to your system, not only models just before saving them to the databases.

 The key goal of this gem is to ensure that data you'll work with, is safe for being used by your code.
 It provides two main functionalities: